stevapple/gsoc-2021-writeups/README.md

   --install-all --llbuild --swiftpm --swift-driver --swiftsyntax --package-parser
 ```

 Run the command above from `swift`, and you'll get the toolchain at `build/Ninja-RelWithDebInfoAssert/toolchain-macosx-x86_64/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr`.
-This toolchain is incomplete for using with an IDE, but you can add its `bin` directory to `PATH` and try it in command line.
+This toolchain is incomplete for using with an IDE, but you can add its `bin` directory to `$PATH` and try it in command line.

 Using the toolchain in Xcode has not been tested.
 If you'd like to have a try, run: